Introduction: PWM Rules 2020-2022

 - So the very first entity to whom these rules apply is the waste generators.

 - In second place, comes the manufacturers.

-- Next in line is about the producers to which these rules very well apply.
+- Next in line is the producers to which these rules very well apply.

 - Importers are the ones to whom the rules become applicable equally.

-- Last but not the least, all the local bodies dealing with plastic waste management forms a part of the family.
+- Last but not least, all the local bodies dealing with plastic waste management form a part of the family.

 - Further, the local bodies are entrusted with the responsibility to give effect to the use of plastic waste especially in the construction of roads, to convert the waste into useful commodities like oil or converting the waste into energy.
-Also, the local bodies would be responsible for the appropriate infrastructure to be erected that would look after various processes like the work of segregating the plastic waste, its related processing, transporting it and the disposal related activities.
-This could be carried out with the help of the agencies or with the assistance by the producers.
+Also, the local bodies would be responsible for the appropriate infrastructure to be erected that would look after various processes like the work of segregating the plastic waste, its related processing, transporting it, and disposal-related activities.
+This could be carried out with the help of the agencies or with the assistance of the producers.

-- On the overall basis, the gram panchayat is also equally responsible to look after the process of managing waste especially in the rural areas.
+- On an overall basis, the gram panchayat is also equally responsible to look after the process of managing waste, especially in rural areas.
 The Gram Panchayat can carry out such a process either on its own or by way of engaging the help of the agencies that would coordinate all the waste management activities.